BABY FORMULA

 It's during the first year of life that most food allergies develop.
 Virtually all kinds of food can cause food allergy symptoms, but in that first year, 90% of food allergies that develop in babies are caused by eggs and milk.
 For egg allergies, babies are often especially allergic to the yolk.
 As for milk allergies, the most common allergies are to cow and soy milk.

-Most Common Allergy Inducing Foods
+Most Common Baby Allergy Inducing Foods

 However, for toddlers and older children allergies look a little bit different.
 From toddlerhood onwards, the most common food allergens are peanuts, (I'm sure we all know little ones with peanut allergies), tree nuts, wheat, and soy.
 In particular, peanuts and tree nuts have been known to cause severe allergic reactions.